thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/check-relation-presence.md

-# check relation presence

 Checks whether a relation exists between the incoming message originator and another entity - either any entity or a specific one - based on the configured direction and relation type.

-## Preconditions

-There are no preconditions.

 ## Configuration